raspberrypilearning/safeguarding-module/en/step_3.md

 ## Induction of new volunteers

-When first meeting a volunteer there will be some induction requirements and some characteristics that are desirable to help create a positive environment!
-While a volunteer may not have all these traits, they should definitely have at least one.
+When you first meet a volunteer, there will be some induction requirements.
+This includes recognising the desirable characteristics for volunteers; while a volunteer may not have all these traits, they should definitely have at least one.

 ![An adult volunteer.](images/10-Adult.png){:width="400px"}.
 ### 1. Training identification